npatel111/Hangman/README.md

 # CLI Hangman

-## Objectives

-1. Build a CLI
+## Objective: Build a CLI game of hangman!
-2. Create a domain model with multiple relating and collaborating objects.

 ## Requirements
   - 0, 1 or 2 player Hangman.
   - Command Line Interface
-  - Computer AI?

 ## Tentative Plan
  - Begin with asking someone if they want to play with 0, 1, or 2 players